costik2020/0008-the-best-landing-page-in-bootstrap/README.md

 - Pexels
 - Gumtree adds
 - Inspired myself from other Motorcycle websites
+- Stock Up

 I named the motorcycle repair shop MOTOSTAR* because I thought it sounds good as a repair shop name.

 Below is a screenshot of the **hero** area of the my website: